deepkaran/sandbox/indexing/wip.md

 ####General

-- Mechanism of catchup in case of multiple indexes(from multiple buckets) in the same indexer node
+- Mechanism of catchup in case of multiple indexes(from multiple buckets) or for initial load in the same indexer node, specifically how indexer will differentiate which message is for which topic?

 - Local Indexer will persist mutations from catchup queue based on Stability Timestamp history.
 It will also create snapshots based on Stability Timestamp history.